cap-js/docs/advanced/odata.md

 ```

 A main use case for such dynamic expressions is SAP Fiori,
-but note that Fiori supports dynamic expression only for
+but note that Fiori supports dynamic expressions only for
 [specific annotations](https://ui5.sap.com/#/topic/0e7b890677c240b8ba65f8e8d417c048).